thedev-ovh/register/README.md

 **Note:**
 1. We do not support NS record.
-2. Please follow our Rules
+2. Please follow our Terms - (https://github.com/thedev-ovh/register/TERMS.md)
-2. Please remove the "," at the end of the `.json` file when ending the record.
+3. Please remove the "," at the end of the `.json` file when ending the record.

 `"A":     ["1.0.0.1", "1.0.0.2"]`